 Many Hyde pedigrees on the Internet start with Matthew de Hyde.
 These medieval genealogies are largely speculative and unproven.
 Some have internal inconsistencies*; and some are in conflict** with others.

 Here is an attempt to trace Robert Hyde (b. c1592 at Denton, Lancashire, Eng.; d.
 1684) who married Alice Crompton (b. c1595 Crompton, Lancashire, Eng.) back to Matthew de Hyde.
-Unlike many Internet pedigrees, this document lists sources:
+Unlike many Internet pedigrees, this document lists sources.
+Note this work was done before 1993 and many of the sources may be unreliable.
+Use with caution.

 Ancestors of Robert Hyde (c1592 – 1684)